halesyy/hsc-2019-major-work/README.md

 * Write a really intuitive debugger, so I can add much more functionality quickly and rapidly in the future - the functions are linear, and not dynamically functional.
 * Re-write the app and think of the schema.
+* The crux of the performance is the attempt to resolve the traveling salesman problem through a random occurance under certain parameters, the idea I am thinking of that allows the program to take as much time, but once it's done (rather quick) it feeds back and iterates over the pattern to find any similarities and remove them to shorten the movement.
+This would just have the pure movements that aren't re-iterating over each other in copies.